ucsd-cse130/wi20/lectures/02-haskell.md

 ### Haskell is statically typed

-Every expression has a type,
-and ill-typed programs are rejected at compile time
+Every expression either has a type, or is *ill-typed* and rejected at compile time

 <br>